The Miami and Erie Canal, begun in

 cut and stored in warehouses built for that purpose.

 Canal boats were pulled by mules using a towpath usually maintaining a speed of three or four miles an hour, there was a 10 miles an hour speed limit because the water would spill up and over the berm.
 Toward the end of the century trucks called "electric mules" were used.
 You can see the tracks they ran on in a couple of these cards.
 The usefulness of the canals by the end of the century were almost nil due of course to the railroads.
 There were many locks along this waterway (guess how Lockland got its name).
-Believe it or not from what is now Central Parkway to the Ohio River there were 10 different locks along where Eggleston Ave. is now.
-This was so time consuming and uneconomical that in 1870 the mile long stretch was paved over and the canal water drained to the Ohio thru a sewer.

 There was one other canal that entered Cincinnati, The Whitewater Canal.
 It traveled from Indiana to Cincinnati along the Ohio River next to where river road is and it terminated at 3rd and Central.
 It crossed the Mill Creek by an Aqueduct.

-The first non postcard image shows the layout of a typical canal boat
+The first non postcard image shows the layout of a typical canal boat and the second one shows the route of the canal thru the Cincinnati area to the Ohio River.

 Canal Boat Layout